bpt26/usher_wiki/docs/source/matUtils.rst

 the origin point for membership in each other region is checked.
 Origins with a confidence of >0.5 membership in other regions are recorded in the output, and if none are found the origin is labeled as indeterminate.

+`matUtils introduce` yields a by-sample output table which includes cluster level statistics in the first few columns.
+Notable among these is cluster growth score, which is simply the number of samples from the cluster divided by one plus the number of weeks separating the oldest and most recent samples of the cluster, rounded down.
+Clusters are printed in order of their rank by this score, putting putative outbreaks and groups of most concern at the top of the output file.

 Phylogeographic Statistics and Other Options
 -----------